-has a track record of supporting veterans with mental health and wellbeing.
-We do not expect to be funding new organisations through this programme.
+- has at least three unrelated trustees or directors - has a track record of supporting veterans with mental health and wellbeing.
+We do not expect to be funding new organisations through this programme. - has at least one year's worth of published accounts (either audited or independently examined).

-and

-has at least one year's worth of published accounts (either audited or independently examined).
 We may ask to see these during assessment if we cannot access them online.

-An Armed Forces Charity or CIC will have veterans or serving personnel and/or their families as its sole or primary beneficiaries.
+We would particularly like to fund Armed Forces Charities or CIC.
+This means that you will have veterans or serving personnel and/or their families as your sole or primary beneficiaries.
 A beneficiary is a way to describe the people whose health and wellbeing will improve because of their participation in your project.
 We expect to only fund charities or CICs that have demonstrated to our satisfaction that they are primarily supporting past and present members of the Armed Forces and their families - that is, the Armed Forces community.